andyatkinson/pg_scripts/load_testing/README.md

 Generate load with pgbench:
 Run for 60 seconds, 20 clients (spikes CPU)
 `pgbench -f bench.sql -T 60 -c 20 -j 2 benchdb`

+NOTE: this manually runs VACUUM periodically in a second loop.
+This could be disabled though to focus only on when Autovacuum is triggered and runs VACUUM.